tzlaine/small_wg1_papers/P2729_unicode_2_normalization.md

 the normalization algorithms.
-Since ICU only implements the normalization algorithms for UTF-16 and UTF-8, and since it only implements the algorithms for the exact types `icu::UnicodeString` (for UTF-16) and `icu::StringPiece` (for UTF-8), copyng may need to occur.
+Since ICU only implements the normalization algorithms for UTF-16 and UTF-8, and since it only implements the algorithms for the exact types `icu::UnicodeString` (for UTF-16) and `icu::StringPiece` (for UTF-8), copying may need to occur.
 There are implementation-detail interfaces within ICU that more intrepid implementers may wish to use; these interfaces can be made to work with iterators and pointers more directly.